dnltsk/kicktipp-timeseries/README.md

 _work in progress..._

-feedback, bug reports, feature requests, contribution appreciated :)
+feedback, bug reports, feature requests, contribution much appreciated :)

 # Kicktipp TimeSeries

-Interactive time series visualization of [Kicktipp](http://kicktipp.com/) football prediction groups.
-Because I like to recap all the tight moments :grimacing: with all the highs :chart_with_upwards_trend: and lows :chart_with_downwards_trend: during a prediction group.
+Interactive time series visualization for [Kicktipp](http://kicktipp.com/) football prediction groups.
+Because I like to recap all the tight moments :grimacing: with all the personal highs :chart_with_upwards_trend: and lows :chart_with_downwards_trend: during a prediction group.

 It is tested with prediction groups from